tonycamero/hedera-africa-hackathon/README.md

-# TrustMesh Hackathon Implementation
+# TrustMesh Hackathon MVP

-**A decentralized social trust network built on Hedera Hashgraph with Magic.link authentication**
+**A focused demo of HCS-based trust allocation with live activity feed.
+Everything else is stubbed for hackathon scope.**

 ## 🚀 Quick Start